Aerotoxic syndrome: History

 An update in 2008 found no significant new evidence.
 The syndrome is not medically recognized.

+In 2019, five British airlines including British Airways, Virgin Atlantic, Jet2, Thomas Cook Airlines and EasyJet were served lawsuits by union Unite over effect on aircrew.

-On 31 July 2020, the Oregon Workers' Compensation Board ruled in favour of Captain Andrew Myers.
-Andrew Myers had been a Jet Blue Captain who was exposed chronically to contaminated air on the Airbus aircraft he flew followed by an acute oil fume event in early 2017.
+On 31 July 2020, in the first case of its kind in the United States, the Oregon Workers' Compensation Board ruled in favour of Captain Andrew Myers, a Jet Blue Captain who was exposed chronically to contaminated air on the Airbus aircraft he flew followed by an acute oil fume event in early 2017.
+Myers suffered from a neuro-cognitive disorder and visual problems, all of which are potentially permanent.
+The carrier had initially denied Myers's claim, but the case confirmed that his chronic and "acute chemical inhalation" and "acute toxic inhalation" resulted in health problems such as toxic encephalopathy, mild neural cognitive disorder, and saccadic eye movement deficiency.
+After examination, a doctor ruled that chronic and toxic fume inhalation had rendered Myers "incapable of functioning" as an airline captain.

+In September 2025, Delta Airlines announced it would change engines to address the toxic fume problem.

 Research

 In 1986, the United States Congress commissioned a report by the National Research Council (NRC) into cabin air quality.
 The report recommended a ban on smoking on aircraft in order to improve air quality.
-In 1988, the FAA banned smoking on domestic flights of less than two hours, and in 2000 extended the ban to all domestic and international flights.
+In 1988, the FAA banned smoking on domestic flights of less than two hours, and extended the ban in 1990 to all domestic flights and in 2000 to international flights.

-Research commissioned by the UK government's Department for Transport (DfT) and published in 2000 found no link to long-term health.
 The UK Parliament's Select Committee on Science and Technology concluded in its response to the many complaints received "from a number of witnesses, particularly the Organophosphate Information Network, BALPA, and the International Association of Flight Attendants, expressing concerns about the risk of tricresyl phosphate (TCP or TOCP) poisoning for cabin occupants, particularly for crew who might be subjected to repeated exposure in some aircraft types, as a result of oil leaking into the cabin air supply."